zeno-ml/zeno-build/CONTRIBUTING.md

 but if you're confident in your contribution, you can go ahead and send a PR directly.

+### Glossary

+In order to make our codebase more consistent, we use the following terms:

+* `data`: This is the data for a particular instance.
+It usually includes the input to the machine learning model.
+* `label`: This is the label for a particular instance.
+It usually includes the ground truth that we'd like the output to match.
+* `output`: This is the output/prediction of a machine learning model that we'd like to evaluate and analyze.

 ## Making a Release

 If you are an admin of the repository, you can make a new release of the library.